Eltaurus-Lt/Anki-Card-Templates/README.md

 </details>

-Clearing the both sets of characters practically disables the on-screen keyboard.
-To turn the keyboard off without deleting these settings completely (in case they might become useful in the future) use [special ".off" class](#10-disabling-individual-elements).
+Clearing both sets of characters practically disables the on-screen keyboard.
+To turn the keyboard off without deleting these settings completely (in case they might become useful in the future), use [special ".off" class](#10-disabling-individual-elements) instead.

 🚧🚧🚧